 If you're a runner, a tried and true method of preventing over-use injuries is to only increase your mileage by 10% weekly, max.
 If you’re new to a walking program, the same caution should be exercised.

 After mild stretching, use a frozen water bottle to roll under the arch of your foot for 10-20 minutes.
-It may be possible to make an active recovery by wearing Orthaheel Technology to keep your feet naturally aligned, therefore reducing strain on the plantar fascia, while moving throughout your day.
+It may be possible to make an active recovery by wearing Vionic technology to keep your feet naturally aligned, therefore reducing strain on the plantar fascia, while moving throughout your day.

 *Based on a peer-reviewed clinical study partially funded by Vionic on people experiencing moderate, non-traumatic heel pain.